 2.2 The National Planning Policy Framework (NPPF) adopted in 2012 represents the planning policy consideration at the national level.
 It supersedes all previous national planning policy guidance and Planning Policy Statements (PPS).
-The Council's Core Strategy was prepared in the context of the NPPF and is accordance with the provisions of the NPPF.
+The Council's Core Strategy was prepared in the context of the NPPF and is in accordance with the provisions contained within it.